unepwcmc/ProtectedPlanet/docs/downloads.md

 Protected Planet allows users to download all, or subsets of, the WDPA in a number of different formats, but three formats are common to every situation:
 CSV, Shapefile or File Geodatabase.
-All downloads are required to contain the WDPA manual in English, Spanish, and French.
+All downloads are required to contain the WDPA manual and supporting documentation.
+The manual is available in multiple languages including English, Spanish, French, Russian, and Arabic, along with metadata and summary tables.

-Country and region pages also have PDF downloads available, which uses Puppeteer to render a snapshot of the page as a PDF, essentially producing a factsheet.
+Country and region pages also have PDF downloads available, which uses a Node.js script (`rasterize.js`) that leverages Puppeteer to render a snapshot of the page as a PDF, essentially producing a factsheet.

 On the WDPA and WDOECM thematic area pages, the two layers each have a direct link to the ESRI server which hosts them.